ODINN-SciML/SphereUDE.jl/README.md

 [![codecov](https://codecov.io/gh/ODINN-SciML/SphereUDE.jl/graph/badge.svg?token=UC0KFSUU3X)](https://codecov.io/gh/ODINN-SciML/SphereUDE.jl)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## ⚠️ New preprint available! 📖 ⚠️

+The paper is now available as a preprint: https://www.authorea.com/users/589727/articles/1265456-spherical-path-regression-through-universal-differential-equations-with-applications-to-paleomagnetism

+---

 SphereUDE.jl is a Julia package for non-parametric regression of data supported in three-dimensional spheres.
 It implements a simple universal differential equation (UDE) that naturally constrains trajectories to lie on the surface of a sphere.
 This has an important application in Paleomagnetism, where the objective is to fit Apparent Polar Wander Paths (APWPs) to reconstruct continents' past motion.